A Structural Theory of Position Bias in Transformers: Empirical validation

-\paragraph{Qualitative validation.} Consistent with the controlled analysis above, the residual-aware rollout without content (b) already reproduces the dominant U-shaped structure observed in the measured distribution (d).
+\textbf{Qualitative validation.} Consistent with the controlled analysis above, the residual-aware rollout without content (b) already reproduces the dominant U-shaped structure observed in the measured distribution (d).
 In particular, the location of the minimum of this curve often closely coincides with that of the empirical curve, confirming that the U-shaped positional prior arises from architectural mechanisms alone.
 Incorporating the constant-plus-diagonal content abstraction (c) preserves this U-shape while slightly shifting mass toward more recent positions.
 Visually, this modulation leads to very close alignment between (c) and the measured distribution (d), particularly in larger models.
 By contrast, the attention-only rollout (a) collapses to the first token and fails to reproduce the empirical profile.